freddneos/frederico.eu-gatsby/_data/blog/2020-11-14-elixir-journey.md

 ---
 Hello guys,

-Today I'll start a blog series to share my experience with Elixir learning path.
+Today I'll start a blog series to share my Elixir learning path experience.

 In this post you will find :

 * My Vision
-* What a hell is Elixir ?
+* What is Elixir?
 * Why Elixir
 * My first month with Elixir